JoseMariaMicoli/VaporTrace/README.md

 * **Hydra Tactical TUI:** A sophisticated, real-time operational dashboard built with `rivo/tview`.
 It centralizes all interceptor telemetry and mission data into a single, high-visibility interface.
 * **Mission Vault Persistence:** A hardened **SQLite3** backend that maintains a persistent record of all engagement logs, ensuring that every finding is auditable and ready for **DFIR**.

+### 🧠 Neural Engine & Brute Logic
+With the v3.1 update, VaporTrace introduces autonomous payload generation:
+* **Contextual Bruting (Ctrl+B):** When a packet is intercepted, the Neural Engine analyzes the JSON/Form structure and generates high-entropy payloads to bypass logic-based filters.
+* **Neural Synchronization (Ctrl+N):** A dedicated high-speed switch to monitor the `NEURO_LOG` stream, allowing operators to see AI reasoning in real-time.
+* **Asynchronous Analysis (Ctrl+A):** Non-blocking traffic evaluation that flags PII leakage or Broken Object Level Authorization (BOLA) patterns.
 ---

 ### **📈 Strategic Roadmap: The Path Forward (Sprints 11–16)**